rmadar/root-dataframe-studies/README.md

 ## Interesting feature

-Different executions of the same code lead to different results in term of selected events, as shown below.
+Different executions of the same code lead to different results in term of selected events, as shown below. *This is not observed in ROOT v12.06, where results are always correct.*

 **Python** four successive executions of the python script lead to the four following outputs.
-Both `Count()` and `TTree.GetEntries()` output change (but they are always equal to each other). *This is not observed in ROOT v12.06, where both `Count()` and `GetEntries()` output are always correct.*
+Both `Count()` and `TTree.GetEntries()` output change (but they are always equal to each other).
 ```
 TOTAL     -> 28.84s (883595 input events)
 Selected events: